How to Make a YouTube Video (Beginner’s Guide)

 Step 8.
 Edit your video

-Editing your video can be the most fun and most time-consuming part of the creation process.
-And for a beginner, it can definitely be the most overwhelming.
+Editing your video can be the most fun and time-consuming process.
+And for a beginner, it can be the most overwhelming.
+Here are a few simple edits you can use to get started.

 It’s good to note that any edits you make on the timeline, won’t affect your original recording in the media bin.